MifraL/Week-Three/Notes.md

 Network~Palladio

 - I tried the Databasic.io, it was not working.
 The page had an error message like most of my classmates (nadia, Kieran h, myshelle, zoe, … )
--So I did it on palladio by following the instructions of the prof
+- So I did it on palladio by following the instructions of the prof

 ![image i just uploaded](network1.JPG)
 ![image i just uploaded](network2.JPG)